To the Members of

 Management's Responsibility for Internal Financial Controls

-Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over FinancialReporting (the "Guidance Note") and the Standards on Auditing issued by ICAI and deemed tobe prescribed under section 143(10) ofthe Companies Act 2013 to the extent applicable toan audit of internal financial controls both applicable to an audit of Internal FinancialControls and both issued by the Institute of Chartered Accountants of India.
+Our responsibility is to express an opinion on the internal financial controls overfinancial reporting of the Company based on our audit.
+We conducted our audit inaccordance with the Guidance Note on Audit of Internal Financial Controls Over FinancialReporting (the "Guidance Note") issued by the Institute of Chartered Accountantsof India and the Standards on Auditing prescribed under Section 143(10) of the CompaniesAct 2013 to the extent applicable to an audit of internal financial controls.
 ThoseStandards and the Guidance Note require that we comply with ethical requirements and planand perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls over financial reporting was established and maintained and if suchcontrols operated effectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditor's judgment including the assessment ofthe risks ofmaterial misstatement ofthe financial statements whether due to fraud or error.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

 Meaning of Internal Financial Controls Over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
-A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions ofthe assets ofthe company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures ofthe company are being made only in accordance with authorisations ofmanagement and directors ofthe company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.
+A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorisations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.

 Inherent Limitations of Internal Financial Controls Over Financial Reporting

-Because ofthe inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation ofthe internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

 According to the information and explanations given to us and based on our audit thefollowing material weaknesses have been identified in the operating effectiveness of theCompany's internal financial controls over financial reporting as at March 31 2020:

-A 'material weakness' is a deficiency or a combination of deficiencies in internalfinancial control over financial reporting such that there is a reasonable possibilitythat a material misstatement ofthe company's annual or interim financial statements willnot be prevented or detected on a timely basis.
+A 'material weakness' is a deficiency or a combination of deficiencies in internalfinancial control over financial reporting such that there is a reasonable possibilitythat a material misstatement of the company's annual or interim financial statements willnot be prevented or detected on a timely basis.

-In our opinion the Company has in all material respects maintained adequate internal financialcontrols over financial reporting as of March 312017 based on the internalcontrol over financial reporting criteria established by the Company considering theessential components of internal control stated in the Guidance Note on Audit of InternalFinancial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India and except for the possible effects ofthe material weaknessdescribed above on the achievement of theobjectives of the control criteria the Company's internal financial controls overfinancial reporting were operating effectively as ofMarch 312017.
+In our opinion to the best of our information and according to the explanations givento us the Company has in all material respects maintained adequate internal financialcontrols over financial reporting as of March 31 2020 based on "the internalcontrol over financial reporting criteria established by the Company considering theessential components of internal control stated in the Guidance Note on Audit of InternalFinancial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India" and except for the possible effects of the material weaknessesdescribed in Basis for Qualified Opinion paragraph above on the achievement of theobjectives of the control criteria the Company's internal financial controls overfinancial reporting were operating effectively as of March 31 2020.

-We have considered the material weaknesses identified and reported above in determiningthe nature timing and extent of audit tests applied in our audit ofthe March 31 2017financial statements ofthe Company and these material weaknessesdo not affect our opinion on the said standalone Ind AS financial statements of theCompany.
+We have considered the material weaknesses identified and reported above in determiningthe nature timing and extent of audit tests applied in our audit of the financialstatements of the Company for the year ended March 31 2020 and these material weaknessesdo not affect our opinion on the said standalone Ind AS financial statements of theCompany.